Upeshjeengar/Langchain/6.Runnables/Readme.md

 Runnables help in combining various components of lanchain like LLMs, output parsers, or retrievers etc.
 > Used to connect various components sequentially to make complex workflows

+# Types of ruunables
+## 1. Task specific
+**Definition**: These are core LangChain components that have been converted into Runnables so they can be used in pipelines.
+**Purpose**: Perform task-specific operations like LLM calls, prompting, retrieval, etc.
+**Examples**:
+* `ChatOpenAI` : Runs an LLM model.
+* `PromptTemplate` : Formats prompts dynamically.
+* `Retriever` : Retrieves relevant documents.

+## 2. Runnable primitives
+**Definition**: These are fundamental building blocks for structuring execution logic in Al workflows(Basically helps in connecting various task specific runnables).
+**Purpose**: They help orchestrate execution by defining how different Runnables interact (sequentially, in parallel, conditionally, etc.).
+**Examples**:
+* `RunnableSequence` Runs steps in order ( operator).
+* `RunnableParallel` Runs multiple steps simultaneously.
+* `RunnableMap` Maps the same input across multiple functions.
+* `RunnableBranch` Implements conditional execution (if-else logic).
+* `RunnableLambda` Wraps custom Python functions into Runnables.
+* `RunnablePassthrough` Just forwards input as output (acts as a placeholder).

 # LangChain Runnables

 Runnables are the fundamental building blocks in LangChain that enable you to create complex workflows by combining various components like LLMs, output parsers, retrievers, and more.